 Colloquium on Violence and Religion

-The Colloquium on Violence & Religion welcomes both individual paper proposals and panel proposals around the following topics:
+The Colloquium on Violence & Religion welcomes both individual paper proposals and panel proposals addressed to the following topics:

 Statement of Purpose